Basal Eurasian: Estimated Basal Eurasian ancestry in ancient and modern populations

-The Ancient North African Taforalt individuals were found to have harbored ~65% West-Eurasian-like ancestry and considered likely direct descendants of such "Basal Eurasian" population.
-However they were shown to be genetically closer Holocene-era Iranians and Levantine populations, which already harbored increased archaic (Neanderthal) admixture.
+The Ancient North African Iberomaurusian (Taforalt) individuals were found to have harbored ~65% West Eurasian-like ancestry and considered likely direct descendants of such "Basal Eurasian" population.
+However they were shown to be genetically closer to Holocene-era Iranians and Levantine populations, which already harbored increased archaic (Neanderthal) admixture.

-Early European Farmers (EEFs), who had some Western European Hunter-Gatherer-related ancestry and originated in the Near East, also derive approximately 44% of their ancestry from this hypothetical Basal Eurasian lineage.
+Early European Farmers (EEFs), who had some Western European Hunter-Gatherer-related ancestry and originated in the Near East, also derive approximately 30% (to up to 44%) of their ancestry from this hypothetical Basal Eurasian lineage.
+An Upper Paleolithic specimen from Kotias Klde cave in the Caucasus (Caucasus_25,000BP) had around 24% Basal Eurasian and 76% Upper Paleolithic European ancestry.